mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 > 💪 As an exercise try adding the `/about` and `/contact` routes yourself since they're mostly used as placeholders.

-This sets us up nicely for the rest of the post and I'm going to show you how simple it's going to be to implement a theme switcher because we already set everything up with CSS variables.

-Right now even if you don't have a theme toggle it's going to respect the user preference because of the `prefers-color-scheme` media query.
+This sets us up nicely and later we're going to implement a theme switcher.
+Even without a theme toggle it should respect the user preference thanks to the `prefers-color-scheme` media query.

 ## Setting Up Mdsvex

-[mdsvex](https://mdsvex.pngwn.io/) is like [MDX](https://mdxjs.com/) for React but it's a preprocessor for Svelte which lets you have interactive Svelte components inside Markdown and has extra options and extensions for using Markdown plugins.
+[mdsvex](https://mdsvex.pngwn.io/) is a Markdown preprocessor for Svelte that also lets you have interactive Svelte components inside Markdown like [MDX](https://mdxjs.com/) for React.

-To get started install mdsvex as a development dependency.
+To get started install mdsvex:

 ```sh:terminal
 npm i -D mdsvex
 ```

-Add mdsvex as a preprocessor inside `svelte.config.js`.
+Add mdsvex as a preprocessor inside `svelte.config.js`:

 ```js:svelte.config.js {4, 6-9, 13-14} showLineNumbers
 import adapter from '@sveltejs/adapter-auto'